 The Adventures Of Beeckle The Unimaginary Friend by Dan Santat (2014)

-It’s difficult (impossible?) to find a screen cap of Marge reading the newspaper but I did find one of Lisa, since Lisa is the designated smart kid.
+In The Simpsons it’s difficult (impossible?) to find a screen cap of Marge reading the newspaper but I did find one of Lisa, since Lisa is the designated smart kid.